 - Fidelity and Surety.
-Provides fidelity insurance coverage, which protects an insured for loss due to embezzlement or misappropriation of funds by an employee, and surety, which is a three-party agreement whereby the insurer agrees to pay a third party or complete an obligation in response to the default, acts or omissions of an insured.
-Surety is generally provided for construction performance, legal matters such as appeals, trustees in bankruptcy and probate and other performance bonds. - General Liability.
+Provides fidelity insurance coverage, which protects an insured for loss due to embezzlement or misappropriation of funds by an employee, and surety, which is a three-party agreement whereby the surety company agrees to pay a third party or complete an obligation in response to the default, acts or omissions of a bonded party.
+Surety bonds are generally provided for construction performance, legal matters such as appeals, trustees in bankruptcy and probate and other performance obligations. - General Liability.
 Provides coverage for specialized liability exposures as described above in more detail in the "Business Insurance" section of this report. - Other.
-Coverages include Property, Workers' Compensation, Commercial Automobile and Commercial Multi-Peril, which are described above in more detail in the "Business Insurance" section of this report.
+Coverages include Commercial Property, Workers' Compensation, Commercial Automobile and Commercial Multi-Peril, which are described above in more detail in the "Business Insurance" section of this report.

-• Fidelity and Surety and certain General Liability products, as well as cyber risk coverages, are provided internationally to various customer groups.
+Fidelity and Surety and certain General Liability products, as well as cyber risk coverages, are provided internationally to various customer groups.